wmp8/back-ends/README.md

 **_RESTRICTED ENDPOINT_**

-- Get an array of all plants for authenticated user
+- Get an array of all plants
   - _requires valid token in authorization header to access_

 _What you receive:_